 By placing the Pilgrim and Wampanoag puppets in front of the scene or by putting the craft sticks through the slits, you and your little one can talk about and act out the yummy feast!
 The characters are children, again emphasizing that for the families gather, it was a time of rejoicing and being grateful for all blessings.
 Retelling familiar stories such as these with imagination play is an important skill for preschool-aged children to develop.
 So, even though it seems simple, don’t underestimate the impact of imagination play and story retelling.

 My daughter loves it.
 Even when it not yet Thanksgiving she’ll pull out her Thanksgiving puppet “friends” to play with them.
 I think it is safe to say this is a great addition to our holiday “busy bag” this season.
-See the other Thanksgiving-themed products I have in my store while you are at it!

 Writing Process Prompts for Squanto’s Journey by Bruchac$4.00 Add to cart